 I won’t let go

 Actually it isn’t a quotation at all, but my message to the reader.
-This was a hard book to write and, when it came to editing it, I realised the story had a lot of sharp edges.
+This was a tough book to write and, when it came to editing it, I realised the story had a lot of sharp edges.
 I smoothed them out and made sure everything was hanging together, but I still felt it would do any harm to give a little reassurance up-front.

 So, does it all work out in the end?
 Does Jonah solve the final mysteries of the world-wall of Amara, also known as Stone?
 And just how do you vanquish an immortal dragon?